andrewwwooster/handsontable-blazor/README.md

 This project is Blazor / JavaScript interoperability library that maps Handonstable [core API](https://handsontable.com/docs/javascript-data-grid/api/core/), [hooks](https://handsontable.com/docs/javascript-data-grid/api/hooks/), and [configuration options](https://handsontable.com/docs/javascript-data-grid/api/options/) to C#.

-The library is composed of the following:
+This solution is composed of the following projects:
 * ```src/HandsontableBlazor``` Blazor components and interoperability library.
 The project uses a JQuery interoperability for fine grained control of grid elements.
 * ```samples/BlazorWasm``` A sample Blazor WASM project that demonstrates the HandsontableBlazor capabilities.
 * ```tests/BlazorWasm.Playwright``` A [Playwright](https://playwright.dev/dotnet/) UI test project that tests the HandsontableBlazor component using the samples/BlazorWasm project.